SauravM0007/Practicals/README.md

 - ./a.out

 1. Write a Lexical Analyzer program that identifies any 10 keywords from C language and identifiers following all the naming conventions of the C program.
+THEORY:
+A Lexical Analyzer, commonly referred to as a scanner or tokenizer, is the first crucial phase of a compiler.
+Its purpose is to read the raw source code provided as input and break it down into meaningful atomic units known as tokens.
+These tokens are the smallest identifiable components of a program, representing variables, constants, operators, delimiters, and keywords.
+In the broader context of compiler design, the lexical analyzer sits between the source code and the syntax analyzer (parser), serving as an intermediary to preprocess the input into a token stream, which the syntax analyzer uses to further validate the structure of the program.
+Code:
 #include <stdio.h>
 #include <string.h>
 #define keyword_count 10